Bitidoz/INTENTROUTER/README.md

 # IntentRouter
 Project is currently in pre-launch.
-Public GitHub repository and Chrome Web Store listing are being prepared.
-The browser extension helps users compare SaaS tools, find relevant trials, discounts, and alternatives before purchase.
+Public GitHub repository and Chrome Web Store listing are being prepared

 <p align="center">